techlore/go-incognito/Scripts/Section 4/6_ Cryptocurrencies...True Anonymity_.md

 *(show coin with BTC taped on it)* Bitcoin!
 So mysterious to so many people, and so many misconceptions regarding the technology behind it and its capabilities.
 Is Bitcoin anonymous?
 Is it a fad?
-And most importantly...when moon?
+What is its future?

 Bitcoin is a cryptocurrency, or digital currency, like donuts in Simpsons Tapped Out, Gold in Candy Crush Saga, or Vbucks in Fortnight.
 There are two key